Juli-EXP/SNMP-Tool/README.md

 ## Setup
 The easiest way to work with this project is to use Intellij.
 When you open Intellij, gradle should initiate the project automatically.
-If it does not start, or if you use another IDE without gradle support, you have to run `gradle build` manually.
+If it does not start, or if you use another IDE without gradle support, you have to install gradle and run `gradle build` manually.
-You also have to run `gradle build` or `gradle jar` to create a jar that is located in `/build/libs`.
+You also have to run `gradle build` to create a jar that is located in `/build/libs`.

-##Usage
+## Usage
-Enter the number displayed in the console to execute the specified command.
+The program is very simple to use.
+Type in help, and you get a list of all working commands

 ## Current goals
 - ~~Implement SNMP-Get~~